Georgette Bauerdorf

 Over the next few years, other suspects were investigated, but nothing came of the inquiries.
 The murder of Georgette Bauerdorf remains unsolved.

-As of 2009, Georgette’s sister, Constance, resides in New York with her husband, Carroll Cartwright, a former special agent for the FBI in the 1940’s.
-Husband and wife have an interest in Southeast Asian art and have made donations to the Museum of Fine Arts in Boston.
+Georgette’s older sister, Constance, died in March, 2014 in New York City.
+She is survived by her husband of 65 years, A. Carroll Cartwright, a former special agent for the FBI in the 1940’s.
+Husband and wife had an interest in Southeast Asian art and were involved in the arts throughout their lives.
+Constance is also survived by her son Carroll and her daughter, Georgette.